 Molecular markers helps in the characterization of germplasm and finding out duplicates and gaps in collections, while high-resolution genetic analysis is useful in physical mapping and positional gene cloning of desirable trait (Hamdon et al., 2022).
 It has become an integral part in some breeding programs when used for the early rejection of undesirable perennial crops such as, early rejection of male vines in hybrid populations and screening in kiwifruit through marker-assisted selection (Numanet al., 2021; Tigist et al., 2023).
 The development of saturated linkage maps in different crops and pyramiding genes through multiple gene introgressions has only become possibleby high resolution genetic analysis (Purdy et al., 2023; Adly et al., 2023).
 Development of Genetically modified crops is unavoidable choice.
 That is why, despite the protest of genetically modified crops and strict regulation, transgenic varieties of maize, soybean, rapeseed, cotton, tomato, potato, papaya, etc. are being cultivated over 190 million hectares in more than 25 countries.
 It is benefitting 17 million farmers in addition to environmental benefits despite of social controversy (Dreiseitl et al., 2021).Thus Agricultural biotechnology has multifaceted potential to sort-out major challenges in sustainable way such as growing enough food within limited space without loss of usable lands and with limited resources despite of water scarcity under different environmental stress such as drought, salinity, high temperature and by minimal use of chemical fertilizer and pesticides (Das et al., 2023).

 Fig. 1.
-Rising horizon of Plant Biotechnology and its advancement to deal with crop improvements and allied factors.
+Rising horizon of plant biotechnology and its advancement to deal with crop improvements and allied factors.

 Fortified foods through the involvement of plant biotechnology are the future scope advancements.
 It may enable to avail consumers with nutritionally enriched foods with good shelf life.
 Production of new medicines such as plant-based vaccines and antibodies through genetically engineered crops and new sustainable plant-made pharmaceutical industry are emerging promise of plant biotechnology.

-4. THE MAJOR NREAKTHROUGH OF PLANT BIOTECHNOLOGY
+4. THE MAJOR BREAKTHROUGH OF PLANT BIOTECHNOLOGY

 Biotechnology has some splendid contribution in agriculture.
 It had led the development of few resistant crops variety against devastating diseases.